Wiredcraft/test-fullstack/README.md

 The benefits: Separation of concern and high flexibility for changing implementation of each layer, for example if we want to add another talks db layer, we can just add it in `data-access` layer and configure it under `services` layer's index.js file.

+The drawback is there are much more boilerplate code, just to take care of different layers of a simple create talk action, it takes hundreds lines of code compares to tens of lines if we just want something quick.

 ### JavaScript Code Style

 On top of some of the best practices, here are a few opinionated JavaScript code style used in this project: